Chappaqua Continuing Education

 About the Instructors

 SERENA NORR is a playwright, director, and founder of Let’s Make a Play, a playwriting program for kids and adults.
 Her plays have been performed at the Omaha Fringe Festival, White Plains Performing Arts Center, the New Deal Creative Arts Center, Players Theater with the Rogue Theater Festival, the Tank, the Short Play Festival, and University of Alabama as well as Zoom productions.
-Her plays, “OTHER” was published in Theatre Unbound’s “Bittersweet” Monologue Collection and “Zoom Like No One is Watching” will be published in the “UNTITLED COVID SHORT PLAY ANTHOLOGY” (2022).
-She is a member of the Dramatists Guild, Westchester Collaborative Theater, Cut Edge Collective, and participant in the 2021 Kennedy Center Playwriting Intensive and Women’s Theatre Festival (WTF) Directing Program.
+Her plays, “OTHER”, was published in Theatre Unbound’s “Bittersweet” Monologue Collection, and “Zoom Like No One is Watching” was published in the “UNTITLED COVID SHORT PLAY ANTHOLOGY” (2022).
+She is a member of the Dramatists Guild, Westchester Collaborative Theater, Cut Edge Collective, and was a participant in the 2021 Kennedy Center Playwriting Intensive and Women’s Theatre Festival Directing Program.
 To learn more about Serena, visit her website www.letsmakeaplay.com.

 Photography / Technology